graciemcguire/working-with-typescript/README.md

 Let's fix that by creating some files to test this out!

 - Create a file `index.ts`
-- In your file add console.log of a string saying _"Hello, TypeScript World!"_
+- In your file, let's console.log a string saying _"Hello, TypeScript World!"_
 - Now run `npx tsc`
 - You should now have a newly created `index.js` file
 - Let's run our js file to see our message print out into the console